Multivariate Zipper Fractal Functions: Introduction

 \section{Introduction}

 Interpolation is a basic and fundamental subject in numerical analysis and approximation theory for the continuous representation of discrete data.
 A standard way to obtain a bivariate interpolation from univariate interpolation functions is by using a tensor product if the underlying two variables are considered separately.
 This procedure is also adapted to multivariate interpolation when data from a multivariate function are prescribed on a Cartesian product of grid points.
-There are numerous ways to approximate multivariate functions by using multivariate polynomials\cite{Trefethen, Mond, Derriennic}, splines\cite{Schultz,Wang_Tan,Nielson}, tensor products splines\cite{Jonge_Zanten}, local methods, global methods, blending- functions methods\cite{Gordon}, Hermite's Interpolation Formula\cite{A_Spitzbart}.
-All these methods may have advantages and disadvantages depending on the nature of the data and the applications.
+There are numerous ways to approximate multivariate functions by using, for instance, multivariate polynomials\cite{Trefethen, Mond, Derriennic}, splines\cite{Schultz,Wang_Tan,Nielson}, tensor products splines\cite{Jonge_Zanten}, local methods, global methods, blending-function methods\cite{Gordon}, and Hermite Interpolation Formulas\cite{A_Spitzbart}.
+All these methods may have advantages and disadvantages depending on the nature of the data and the application.
 When data is generated from a very irregular multivariate function, the above methods are not ideal to provide a deep understanding of the true multivariate features.
-This paper proposes an approach to describe non-linear patterns associated with a multivariate data generating function by means of zipper multivariate fractal interpolation functions.
+This paper proposes a new approach to describe non-linear patterns associated with a multivariate data generating function by means of zipper multivariate fractal interpolation functions (FIFs).